Rough sound waves in $3D$ compressible Euler flow with vorticity: Summary of the reductions of the proof of the Strichartz estimate of Theorem

 \subsubsection{The precise eikonal function and connection coefficient estimates needed for the proof of the conformal energy estimate}

 The following corollary is a routine consequence of Prop.\,\ref{P:MAINESTIMATESFOREIKONALFUNCTIONQUANTITIES}.
-It provides all of the estimates for the eikonal function and connection coefficients that are needed to prove Theorem~\ref{T:BOUNDEDNESSOFCONFORMALENERGY}.
+It provides all of the estimates for the eikonal function and connection coefficients that are needed to prove Theorem~\ref{T:BOUNDEDNESSOFCONFORMALENERGY}, which in turn provides the main estimates needed to prove Prop.\,\ref{P:SPATIALLYLOCALIZEDREDUCTIONOFPROOFOFTHEOREMDECAYESTIMATE}.
 Some statements in the corollary are redundant in the sense that they already appeared in Prop.\,\ref{P:MAINESTIMATESFOREIKONALFUNCTIONQUANTITIES}.
 For the reader's convenience, we have allowed for redundancies; having all needed estimates in the same corollary will facilitate our discussion of the proof of Theorem~\ref{T:BOUNDEDNESSOFCONFORMALENERGY}.

 \begin{corollary}[The precise estimates needed for the proof of the conformal energy estimate] Let

 where $\gensmoothfunction_{(\vec{\Lunit})}$ is any smooth function of the type described in Subsubsect.\,\ref{SSS:ADDITIONALSCHEMATIC}.